 5. Live View is Your Best Friend when Photographing Flowers

 Adjust the camera position if necessary, achieve the composition you want, and then go to the manual mode and click the shutter.
-This technique is useful for your macro and close-up images.
+This technique is useful for your macro and close-up flower photography images.

 Sometimes you can get a better image when you look at the big picture.
 Most photographers shoot flowers on macro and lose the opportunity to get a fantastic landscape shot.
 Maybe you can focus not on a single flower, but a whole field.

 You can get so attentive to the details that you forget to take a step back and see the whole picture.
-After you make a few close-up shots, take a wide-angle lens and see the full scene.
+After you make a few close-up flower shots, take a wide-angle lens and see the full scene.
+Wide-angle flower photography is perhaps the most unexplored area of flower photography, but it might also prove to be more challenging to keep the composition of your flower photos simple and clean.

 7. Don’t Forget About Lighting.